The Hidden Costs of IT Complexity in Mortgage Operations—Part 1

 STRATMOR Group research shows that lenders with fragmented technology stacks pay 30% more per loan than those with consolidated platforms.
 With the industry average at $11,109 per loan in Q3 2025, that fragmentation penalty translates to roughly $3,300 per file in hidden costs from labor inefficiency, integration maintenance, and compliance overhead.

 Custom point-to-point integrations cost $25,000 to $100,000 each to build and require approximately 20% of that cost annually for maintenance.
 A lender with 8 custom integrations spends $50,000 to $100,000 per year just keeping them running.
-That maintenance budget buys no new capability—it only preserves existing functionality against vendor API changes and regulatory updates.
+That maintenance budget buys no new capability, it only preserves existing functionality against vendor API changes and regulatory updates.

 Disconnected systems create multiple audit scopes, inconsistent data, and gaps in access controls.
 The CFPB is pursuing a $20 million penalty for over 150,000 HMDA reporting errors caused by systemic data management deficiencies.
 Meanwhile, 97% of the top 100 U.S. banks experienced a third-party breach in 2024, and the average third-party breach costs $4.91 million.
 Each disconnected vendor in your stack is another attack surface and another compliance scope to manage.
+Microsoft Purview Audit Premium consolidates the audit trail across Exchange Online, SharePoint, OneDrive, and Teams into a single time-stamped record that produces examiner evidence on demand.

 The mortgage industry lost 34% of its licensed loan originators between Q4 2021 and mid-2025, dropping from 125,000 to approximately 82,500.
 The average MLO is 45 years old, and only 10% are under 30.
-With a shrinking and aging workforce, lenders cannot afford to waste staff capacity on context switching between disconnected systems—each switch costs up to 23 minutes to refocus.
+With a shrinking and aging workforce, lenders cannot afford to waste staff capacity on context switching between disconnected systems, each switch costs up to 23 minutes to refocus.
 Consolidation recovers that lost capacity without adding headcount.

 Justin Kirsch